ApprenticeshipStandardsDotOrg/ApprenticeshipStandardsDotOrg/README.md

 ## Development setup
 1. [Install Elasticsearch](#elasticsearch-setup)
-2. Start `elasticsearch` in the terminal, as the setup command will run some tasks to create Elasticsearch indexes
+2. Start `elasticsearch` in the terminal, as the setup command will run some tasks to create Elasticsearch indexes.
+Note: you will need to set some flags to turn off xpath security.
+Here is an example of starting a docker image of Elasticsearch `docker run -p 9200:9200 -m 1GB -e "discovery.type=single-node" -e "xpack.security.enabled=false" docker.elastic.co/elasticsearch/elasticsearch:8.10.3`.
+If you are running Elasticsearch locally you can add this to the elasticsearch.yml `discovery.type=single-node` and `xpack.security.enabled=false`
 3. Copy `.env.sample` to `.env` and edit the `ONET_WEB_SERVICES_USERNAME` and `ONET_WEB_SERVICES_PASSWORD` variables so you can run the setup task without issue.